wolfmanjm/wolf3dware/README.md

 Uses the STM32F4xxx HAL by STM, there are no plans to make it portable to other architectures.
 However the HAL is abstracted with std::function calls.
 Uses FreeRTOS as the kernel.

-Initial prototype is running on an Olimex STM32-H405 https://www.olimex.com/Products/ARM/ST/STM32-H405/ With a STM32F405RGT6
+Initial prototype is on a STM32F4-discovery board.

 Install
 -------
 You need...

 1. arm eabi gcc toolchain..
    a windows version is here http://gnutoolchains.com/arm-eabi/ linux is here https://launchpad.net/gcc-arm-embedded

 2. openocd and a JTAG adapter (I use the Bus Blaster)

 3. Ruby and the Rake gem

+4. set ARMTOOLS environment variabel to the arm tools you installed above

-4. Then just type rake at the top level, and it will build.
+5. Then just type rake at the top level, and it will build.

 There are various options that select which platform you are building for